Positive and negative parity states of the Two-Rotor Model and scissors modes: Introduction

-1. {\it Introduction}.
-The Two-Rotor Model (TRM) describes the dynamics of two rigid bodies rotating with respect to each other under an attractive force around their centers of mass fixed at one and the same point.
-It was devised as a model for deformed atomic nuclei, in which case the rigid bodies represent the proton and neutron systems [\onlinecite{LoIu}].
-The excited states of this model were later observed in all deformed nuclei~[\onlinecite{Bohle}] and were called scissors modes.
+The Two-Rotors Model (TRM) describes the dynamics of two rigid bodies rotating with respect to each other under an attractive force around their centers of mass.
+It was devised as a model for deformed atomic nuclei, in which case the rigid bodies represent the proton and neutron systems~[\onlinecite{LoIu}].
+The low lying excited states predicted by this model [\onlinecite{Hilt}] were observed in all deformed atomic nuclei~[\onlinecite{Bohle}] and were called by B. Barrett scissors modes, see Fig.1.

-The TRM was mostly studied for rotors with axial symmetry (the case of triaxial deformation was considered in [\onlinecite{Palu}]).
-In this case the independent variables are the unit vectors $ {\hat \zeta}_1, {\hat \zeta}_2 $ in the (oriented) directions of the symmetry axes of the rotors.
-The Two-Rotors system is invariant under inversion of each of these vectors.
-Previous investigations of the model were done under the restrictive assumption that also the wave functions be invariant under these inversions.
-As a result all the eigenstates are of positive parity.
-In the present paper we remove this restriction.
-Actually in general such inversions change the members of a degenerate multiplet into one another and the wave functions must only be eigenfunctions of their squares.
-We will see that under such more general condition there are also negative parity states and moreover all (positive as well as negative parity) states are split by a tunneling effect.